Thursday, November 17, 2011

 President Obama Addresses the 15th Annual HRC National Dinner

 "Some bills go fast, some go slow," Feinstein said of her repeal measure.
 "What's important to me is the march."
 Feinstein said she expects the Supreme Court to weigh in as well.
-Her bill, the Respect for Marriage Act, offers a parallel legislative effort.
+Her bill, the Respect for Marriage Act, offers a parallel legislative effort."Whether it comes up this year, next year, the year after, the year after that, we are ready," Feinstein said.

 Today HRC released a letter to Senate Judiciary Committee members from a bipartisan group of governors and mayors in marriage equality states calling for repeal of the discriminatory Defense of Marriage Act (DOMA).
 The letter was sent the day before the committee is expected to markup the Respect for Marriage Act (RMA) – the bill to repeal DOMA and end federal marriage discrimination.